nathanleclaire/blog/content/post/dont-get-bitten-by-pointer-vs-non-pointer-method-receivers-in-golang.markdown

     m.b = 7
 }

+func (m Mutatable) WithA(a int) Mutatable {
+	return Mutatable{a: a, b : m.b}
+}

 func (m *Mutatable) Mutate() {
     m.a = 5
     m.b = 7
 }

 func main() {
-    m := &Mutatable{0, 0}
+    m := Mutatable{0, 0}
     fmt.Println(m)
     m.StayTheSame()
     fmt.Println(m)
     m.Mutate()
     fmt.Println(m)
+   	m = m.WithA(15)
+	fmt.Println(m)
 }
 ```

-You'll notice that the conspicuously named `StayTheSame` and `Mutate`  methods have behavior which corresponds to precisely that:  `StayTheSame` is defined with a non-pointer receiver and doesn't change the values of the `struct` it is invoked on, and `Mutate` is defined with a pointer receiver, so it *does* change the values of the `struct` upon which it is invoked.
+You'll notice that the conspicuously named `StayTheSame` and `Mutate`  methods have behavior which corresponds to precisely that:  `StayTheSame` is defined with a non-pointer receiver and doesn't change the values of the `struct` it is invoked on, and `Mutate` is defined with a pointer receiver, so it *does* change the values of the `struct` upon which it is invoked. `WithA` is a value receiver, but returns a new value that we print.

 # Fin